-- associated with the relevant claim, as specified in the applicable register.
-Claims must be presented clearly and without exaggeration. - 15.1.1 Only nutrition claims listed in the applicable register may be used in marketing communications. - Only health claims listed as authorised in the applicable register, or claims that would have the same meaning to the consumer may be used in marketing communications. - 15.2 References to general benefits of a nutrient or food for overall good health or health-related well-being are acceptable only if accompanied by a specific authorised health claim. - 15.3 Comparative nutrition claims must compare the difference in the claimed nutrient to a range of foods of the same category which do not have a composition which allows them to bear a nutrition claim. - 15.3.1 A marketing communication may use one product as the sole reference for comparison only if that product is representative of the products in its category. - The difference in the quantity of a nutrient or energy value must be stated in the marketing communication and must relate to the same quantity of food. - 15.4 Marketing communications must not condone or encourage excessive consumption of a food. - 15.5 Marketing communications must not condone or encourage damaging oral health care practices, especially in children. - 15.6 These are not acceptable in marketing communications for products within the remit of this section: - 15.6.1 Claims that state or imply health could be affected by not consuming a food - 15.6.2 Claims that state or imply a food prevents, treats or cures human disease.
-Reduction-of disease-risk claims are acceptable if authorised on the applicable register. - 15.6.3 Health claims that refer to the recommendation of an individual health professional.
-Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics - 15.6.4 References to changes in bodily functions that could give rise to or exploit fear in the audience

-- 15.6.5 Claims of a nutrition or health benefit that gives rise to doubt the safety or nutritional adequacy of another product - 15.6.6 Health claims that refer to a rate or amount of weight loss.
+Only health claims listed as authorised in the EU Register, or claims that would have the same meaning to the consumer may be used in marketing communications.

+15.2 References to general benefits of a nutrient or food for overall good health or health-related well-being are acceptable only if accompanied by a specific authorised health claim.

+- 15.3 Comparative nutrition claims must compare the difference in the claimed nutrient to a range of foods of the same category which do not have a composition which allows them to bear a nutrition claim. - 15.3.1 A marketing communication may use one product as the sole reference for comparison only if that product is representative of the products in its category. - 15.3.2 The difference in the quantity of a nutrient or energy value must be stated in the marketing communication and must relate to the same quantity of food. - 15.4 Marketing communications must not condone or encourage excessive consumption of a food. - 15.5 Marketing communications must not condone or encourage damaging oral health care practices, especially in children. - 15.6 These are not acceptable in marketing communications for products within the remit of this section: - 15.6.1 Claims that state or imply health could be affected by not consuming a food - 15.6.2 Claims that state or imply a food prevents, treats or cures human disease.
+Reduction-of disease-risk claims are acceptable if authorised by the European Commission - 15.6.3 Health claims that refer to the recommendation of an individual health professional.
+Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics - 15.6.4 References to changes in bodily functions that could give rise to or exploit fear in the audience - 15.6.5 Claims of a nutrition or health benefit that gives rise to doubt the safety or nutritional adequacy of another product - 15.6.6 Health claims that refer to a rate or amount of weight loss.